MOSES * EGYPT * SPAETH

 The very fine review - of current interest

-On commenting the Jens Joergensen's review of Ove von Spaeth's book, "Prophet an Unknown Genius" - in the Internet newspaper Flix.dk of 3rd May 2006:
+On commenting Jens Joergensen's review of Ove von Spaeth's book, "Prophet an Unknown Genius" - in the Internet newspaper Flix.dk of 3rd May 2006:

 This review is very, very good - and says quite a lot about Ove von Spaeth's talented authorship.
 This should lead to the sale of a great amount of books.
-To my knowledge the Reviewer, Jens Joergensen, is the same scholar who has written some special books about H.C.
-Andersen; also these were informative and very well written.
+To my knowledge the Reviewer, Jens Joergensen, is the same scholar who has written some special books about Hans Christian Andersen; also these were informative and very well written.

-Now, when quite a number of books and media articles are internationally celebrating the 150th anniversary of Sigmund Freud - and are also mentioning that Freud wrote several articles about Moses - it is interesting that Ove von Spaeth's book in question presents a long list of works, in which other researchers are seriously occupied with Freud's interest in the still so important Moses.
+Now, when quite a number of books and media articles are internationally celebrating the 150th anniversary of Sigmund Freud - and are also mentioning that Freud wrote several articles about Moses - it is interesting that Ove von Spaeth's book in question presents a voluminous list of works, in which other researchers are seriously occupied with Freud's interest in the still so important Moses.

 Hans Baron Anckarstjerna, Historian, Journalist - sent to the Netavisen Flix.dk cf: